-Memphis NightlifeSince an act of Congress in 1977, Memphis has officially been known as the “Home of the Blues,” and Beale Street has been the cherished front door of that home from the beginning, when musical pioneers such as W.C.
+Memphis NightlifeSince an act of Congress in 1977, Memphis has officially been known as the “Home of the Blues.”
+Beale Street has been the cherished front door of that home from the beginning, when musical pioneers such as W.C.
 Handy composed some of the earliest blues songs here in the early 1900s.
-Originally a bustling commercial district with African-American-owned businesses of all kinds, Beale Street fell on hard times until a 1980s revitalization project created the neon-lit, tourist-friendly and some would say sanitized version of today.
+Originally a bustling commercial district with African American–owned businesses of all kinds, Beale Street fell on hard times until a 1980s revitalization project created today's neon-lit, tourist-friendly version.

-Crowds still make the pilgrimage to Beale Street restaurants and bars seeking that soulful sound in renovated brick buildings between Main and Fourth.
+Tourists still flock to Beale Street restaurants and bars seeking that soulful sound in renovated brick buildings between Main and Fourth.
 On any given night you might hear rock ’n’ roll, jazz, funk and the latest dance club music along with the home-grown blues style so closely associated with Memphis and Beale.
 You'll have plenty of time to get your groove on, too, as many downtown Memphis bars and night clubs stay open until 2 or 3 a.m. (sometimes as late as 5 a.m.) and are open on Sundays.

 Enjoying a prominent corner on Beale and Second, this location of the B.B.
-King’s Blues Club chain, 143 Beale St., might disappoint blues purists since the house band is as likely to play rock and funk as traditional blues, despite the name of the legendary guitarist and King of the Blues over the door.
+King’s Blues Club chain, 143 Beale St., might disappoint blues purists since the house band is as likely to play rock and funk as traditional blues.
 But anyone hankering for tasty Southern cooking and a lively atmosphere steeped in blues imagery is bound to leave this Beale Street landmark happy, and that’s not to mention the frequent appearances by big-name blues acts.
 Phone (901) 524-5464.

-Across the street at 152 Beale St., Club 152 adds something different to the Beale Street scene by being both a blues venue, as you might expect, as well as an urban-style dance club.
+Across the street at 152 Beale St., Club 152 adds something different to the Beale Street scene by being both a blues venue and an urban-style dance club.
 You’ll find the main stage on the first floor, which is the venue for both live music and DJ-mixed dance tunes.
 Phone (901) 544-7011.

-Just down the block, at the corner of Beale and Third, is Rum Boogie Cafe , 182 Beale St., which has a reputation for rum drinks (hence the name), a respectable beer selection, Memphis-style barbecue ribs, and red beans and rice.
-Even if you skip the Southern cuisine you can still have a blast grooving to the blues and rock bands playing nightly or ogling the décor, which includes more than two hundred autographed guitars suspended from the ceiling and mounted on the walls.
+At the corner of Beale and Third, is Rum Boogie Cafe , 182 Beale St., which has a reputation for rum drinks (hence the name), a respectable beer selection, Memphis-style barbecue ribs, and red beans and rice.
+Even if you skip the Southern cuisine you can still have a blast grooving to the blues and rock bands playing nightly or ogling the more than two hundred autographed guitars suspended from the ceiling and mounted on the walls.
 Look for the prized scribbles of George Thorogood, Stevie Ray Vaughan, Sting, Henry Rollins, Kenny Loggins and bands like Aerosmith and The B-52s.
 Phone (901) 528-0150.

-Probably the most eye-catching establishment on Beale, which is saying a lot considering the gaudy neon signage competing for your attention, is Silky O’Sullivan’s Irish Bar , 183 Beale St. Massive steel beams support an elaborate three-story brick façade, all that remains of a 19th-century hotel, saloon and gambling den known as the Gallina Building.
-The old reinforced façade is now the entrance to a festive patio, scene of dueling pianos nightly, while blues bands play indoors.
+Probably the most eye-catching establishment on Beale is Silky O’Sullivan’s Irish Bar , 183 Beale St. Massive steel beams support an elaborate three-story brick façade, all that remains of a 19th-century hotel, saloon and gambling den known as the Gallina Building.
+The old façade is now the entrance to a festive patio, scene of dueling pianos nightly, while blues bands play indoors.
 This is Beale Street, after all, and even Irish pubs host the blues.
 O’Sullivan’s other claim to fame?
 A gallon-bucket-sized cocktail called “The Diver,” to be shared, of course.
 Phone (901) 522-9596.

-Find a seat on the second-floor patio at Alfred’s On Beale across Third Street from Silky O’Sullivan’s at 197 Beale St., and you’ll have a nice view of the goings-on along Beale.
-And you can enjoy good Southern comfort food while you people watch.
+Find a seat on the second-floor patio at Alfred’s On Beale at 197 Beale St., and you’ll have a nice view of the goings-on along Beale and can enjoy good Southern comfort food while you people watch.
 Alfred’s books a variety of musical acts but focuses on classic rock ’n’ roll and Top 40 faves from the past.
 On weekends, the large dance floor stays busy late into the night.
 Phone (901) 525-3711.

 If you’re looking for a place to relax and enjoy a cold one, then walk on over to nearby Flying Saucer Draught Emporium , 130 Peabody Pl., which has what can only be called an encyclopedic beer selection.
-A bank of windows on two sides opens up to create something like a patio when the weather is nice, and the spacious brewpub has pool tables and dartboards that will help you pass the time with friends.
+Windows on two sides open up to create something like a patio when the weather is nice, and the spacious brewpub has pool tables and dartboards.
 Scores of plates displayed on the walls honor local beer connoisseurs—members of the “UFO Club”—who have managed to sample the Flying Saucer’s entire beer menu.
 Phone (901) 523-8536.

 The Peabody Memphis hotel, 149 Union Ave., famous for its twice daily duck march through its lobby, is a favorite with tourists.
 Once you’ve seen the ducks waddle into the elevator to return to their rooftop pen around 5 p.m., step over to the Peabody hotel bar for a martini and a chance to take in the elegant setting without the crowds.
 Phone (901) 529-4000.